 #7 Straw Bridge Building STEM Challenges

-In this straw bridge STEM activity, your students and children will be handed a bundle of straws, a pair of scissors, and a roll of clear tape.
+In this straw bridge STEM activity, your students and children will be given a bundle of straws, a pair of scissors, and a roll of clear tape.

 Their objective… to design and construct a bridge that can span a distance of one foot and bear a reasonable amount of weight without collapsing.